sdsc/math-roll/README.md

 % make 2>&1 | tee build.log
 ```

-A successful build will create the file `math-*.disk1.iso`.
+A successful build will create the files `math-*.iso`.
 If you built the
 roll on a Rocks frontend, proceed to the installation step.
 If you built the
 roll on a Rocks development appliance, you need to copy the roll to your Rocks
 frontend before continuing with installation.